title image for how to mak gnome shoes and boots

 How to make Gnome Shoes and Boots using cardboard tubes.

-These cute Gnome Shoes and Boots can be used on Christmas Gnomes, in any colour you want, or even use them on a stand-up snowman, St. Patrick’s Day leprechaun or whatever cool character you are making.
+These cute Gnome Shoes and Boots can be used on Christmas Gnomes, in any colour you want, or even use them on a stand-up snowman, St. Patrick’s Day leprechaun Gnome or whatever cool character you are making.
 Check out our long-legged standing Gnome project.
 It is perfect for these Gnome shoes.

 What you will find in this post